omoodua/Real-time-bus-tracker/README.md

 # Description
 This is called the  Real-time-bus-tracker.
 This showcases real time tracker in the form of a pin that moves from a Point A to Point B
 Clone the repository on your local machine and drag index.html on your browser, then its ready to run
+# How To Run
+Clone the repository to your local machine, drag the inde.html to your browser, then its ready to run
 # future Improvement
 Will change the pin to an image of a bus.
 # license Information